With Channels DVR Server, you can import your own movies, TV shows, and recordings from previous DVRs.

 Protip: You may find that the Channels does not find a match for a special.
 In this case, use the Fix Incorrect Match function to try to find the match.

 Videos need to be grouped together by a folder.
-Each of the videos in the folder will be imported into that group.
+Each of the videos in the folder will be imported as a video group.

 /videos/Home Movies/Day at the Beach.mp4